oisinos3/SafeMotion/Addons/Rigidbody Generator Addon/README.md

     * It will scan the entire current scene for any `_bone` empties, create rigs, bake them, and export them.

 Both automation pipelines will export the final files to a sub-folder located in the **same directory as your saved `.blend` file**.
 After the process is finished, the export folder will open automatically.

+## Credits

+**Author:** Oisín O'Sullivan
+**Version:** 1.0.0
+**Category:** Animation
+**Original Empties to Bones Script:** Artell - https://github.com/artellblender/empties_to_bones/tree/master

+Developed for the SafeMotion project to apply skeletal meshes to animated empties when exported from Motive without the setting enabled.

+---

+## License

+Feel free to use, modify, and distribute this addon for your projects.
+Attribution appreciated but not required.

+---

+## Support

+Found a bug or have a feature request?
+Open an issue on this repository!